shaerul/ELK-Stack-Project/README.md

 **Note:** **Winlogbeat** is a Lightweight shipper specially designed for Windows not installed here as we don't have any Windows VM.

-**Filebeat Example:** Live Screenshots from deployed ELK Stac's Kibana
+**Filebeat Example:** Live Screenshots from deployed ELK Stack's Kibana

 ![filebeat screenshots1](Images/filebeat-dashboard1.PNG)

 ![filebeat screenshots2](Images/filebeat-dashboard2.PNG)

-**Metricbeat Example:** Live Screenshots from deployed ELK Stac's Kibana
+**Metricbeat Example:** Live Screenshots from deployed ELK Stack's Kibana

 ![Metricbeat screenshots1](Images/metricbeat-hosts1.PNG)

 ![Metricbeat screenshots2](Images/metricbeat-hosts2.PNG)

 ### Using the ELK Stack Playbook

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below: